Failure is a Road

-Failure is the Road To Success
+Failure is a Road to Success

 “If you’ve never failed, you’ve never lived” is how the saying goes.
 Failure is probably one of the aspects of life most people are afraid of.
 But the truth is: everyone has failed and everyone will fail again.
 We sometimes forget that all successful people have failed, but they did not stop after their failures.
 They stood up and tried again, time after time.
 We tend to think that people who are successful were just lucky, it just fell into their laps or they just had the right connections.”